Gun Cases for Different Lifestyles: Matching Functionality with Purpose

 Range-to-Stage Rolling System

-Install wheels and handle designed for range terrain and distances.
+Install wheels and a handle designed for range terrain and longer distances.
 Add grab handles at both ends for two-person lifting.
 Keep weight balanced when fully loaded.
 Include a sturdy stand that sets up quickly between stages.
 Position handles for comfortable rolling across gravel and concrete.

 Full Humidity and Temperature Shield